-- 1. Residential and economic development proposals will be supported where: - i. they deliver safe and attractive pedestrian and cycle routes, within and from the site, to main settlements, local facilities, bus stops, existing footpaths, bridleways and cycle ways in the area; - ii. they incorporate cycle parking facilities; - iii.
-Dedicated footpaths and cycle ways are provided where this would create safer and more convenient routes than pavements and roads: and - iv. new pedestrian and cycle-ways serving the development use the easiest practicable gradients and include planting schemes to create attractive routes. - 2.
-Proposals to upgrade or extend existing footpaths, cycle-ways and bridleways will be supported, providing such proposals, including their materials and any lighting, do not harm the character of the area. - 3.
-The creation of a dedicated cycle and pedestrian route separated from traffic and leading from Heywood Road to the Torridge Bridge and across to the Tarka Trail will be supported. - 6.42 The Government want walking and cycling to become the norm for short journeys by 2040 (Cycling & Walking Investment Strategy 2017) (editorial note: add footnote to this document).
-To this end numerous policies in the NPPF and the NDAT Local Plan 2011-31 require developers to provide good linking pedestrian and cycle routes to and from developments. - 6.43 In 2020 the Government also introduced an Active Travel strategy and offered financial incentives and other forms of support.
+- 1. Residential and economic development proposals will be supported where: - i. they deliver safe and attractive pedestrian and cycle routes, within and from the site to main settlements, local facilities, bus stops, existing footpaths, and cycleways in the area; - ii. they incorporate cycle parking facilities; - iii.
+Dedicated footpaths and cycleways are provided where this would create safer and more convenient routes than pavements and roads: and - iv. new pedestrian and cycleways serving the development use the easiest practicable gradients and include planting schemes to create attractive routes. - 2.
+Proposals to upgrade or extend existing footpaths and cycleways will be supported (including the Local Cycle and Walking Infrastructure Plan [LCWIP]) providing such proposals, including their materials and any lighting, do not harm the character of the area. - 3.
+The creation of a dedicated cycle and pedestrian route separated from traffic and leading from Heywood Road to the Torridge Bridge and across to the Tarka Trail will be supported.

+to provide good linking pedestrian and cycle routes to and from developments.

+6.43 In 2020 the Government also introduced an Active Travel strategy and offered financial incentives and other forms of support.
 Survey results show that the impact of cars in the NNP area is of great concern, leading to traffic congestion and pollution, including carbon emissions impacting on global warming, and it is accepted that walking and cycling would help to reduce those impacts.
+Following on from the Government strategy Devon County Council engaged consultants in 2021 to produce a Local Cycling and Walking Infrastructure Plan (LCWIP) for Barnstaple, Bideford and Northam and Northam Town Council is one of the local authorities which supports this project.
+It is hoped the Plan will attract financial support from national